For the 2021-22 school year, volunteer opportunities will be limited.

-Volunteer opportunities may be more limited during the 2021-22 school year.
+We are beginning to welcome volunteers back into Salem-Keizer schools.
+All volunteers must clear the SKPS criminal history check process and be fully vaccinated against COVID-19 or receive a district-approved medical or religious exception before volunteering.
+Volunteer opportunities may be more limited during the 2021-22 school year and may vary from school to school and department to department.
 If you have any questions, please reach out to the school or department where you would like to volunteer.

 Are volunteers required to be vaccinated against COVID-19 in order to volunteer in Salem-Keizer Public Schools?

-As defined in OAR 333-019-1030, all volunteers are required to be fully vaccinated before volunteering in Salem-Keizer Public Schools.
+As defined in OAR 333-019-1030, all volunteers are required to be fully vaccinated or receive a district-approved medical or religious exception before volunteering in Salem-Keizer Public Schools.
 Volunteers are considered fully vaccinated once they have received both doses of a two-dose vaccine or one dose of a single-dose vaccine and are at least 14 days beyond completion of the vaccine series.

 Are volunteers required to receive a booster vaccine in order to volunteer?